Frequently asked questions on the Shoah in Italy

 Did Italy apply racial legislation before the beginning of deportations to death camps?

-In the Fall of 1938, the Italian government issued the Racial Laws, labeling 51,000 (including 10,000 labeled as “foreigners”) individuals “of Jewish race”.
+In the Fall of 1938, the Italian government issued the Racial Laws, labeling 51,000 (including 10,000 who were deemed as “foreigners”) individuals “of Jewish race”.
 They became objects of political, social, cultural and economic discrimination and were designated second-class citizens.
 These racist policies were codified into law and implemented by way of very detailed administrative bills and decrees.
 The key tenets of fascist anti-Semitism included: the expulsion of students and teachers from public schools; the barring of individuals from holding positions in public administration, the professions or cultural and creative trades; the confiscation of business and real estate assets above a certain value or number of employees and the withdrawal of permission to exit the country with money, assets or stocks.
 Jews who were born abroad or had been stripped of Italian citizenship by the laws were ordered to leave the country by March 12, 1939.
 Approximately 9,000 Jews labeled as “foreigners” were forced to leave Italy before March 1939.
-Another estimated 5,500 Jews with Italian citizenship left the country.
+Another estimated 6,500 Jews with Italian citizenship left the country.
 According the the JDC, 6,000 Italian Jews had converted by that same date.
 The Racial Laws were applied with unparalleled zeal and did not encounter opposition among Italian institutions and the general pupulation.
 The Church intervened solely to affirm its authority over children of mixed marriages who were raised as Catholics.

 Following the laws, the Jewish community was left impoverished and strongly reduced in numbers due to emigration and conversion.